 Let's illustrate adjunct and contra accounts with bonds payable.
 If a corporation issues $100,000 of its bonds payable for a price of 97, it will be issuing the bonds at a discount of 3%.
 Its journal entry will include a debit to Cash for $97,000; a credit to Bonds Payable for $100,000; and a debit to Discount on Bonds Payable for $3,000.
 Discount on Bonds Payable is a contraaccount because it is a liability account with a debit amount.
 The carrying value of the bonds will begin at $97,000 since the $100,000 in Bonds Payable is offset by the $3,000 debit in Discount on Bonds Payable.

 If a corporation issues $300,000 of bonds at a price of 102, it will be issuing the bonds at a premium of 2%.
 The journal entry will include a debit to Cash for $306,000; a credit to Bonds Payable for $300,000; and a credit to Premium on Bonds Payable for $6,000.
 Since a credit balance is the normal balance for a liability account, the account Premium on Bonds Payable cannot be referred to as a contra account.
 Here is where the term adjunct account is used.
 Immediately after the bonds are issued, the bonds will have a carrying value of $306,000 ($300,000 PLUS $6,000).

 Some people might use the term adjunct accounts for both the Discount on Bonds Payable and for the Premium on Bonds Payable.
 Others might use the term valuation accounts.

-Other examples of contra accounts include Allowance for Doubtful Accounts, Accumulated Depreciation, Discount on Notes Payable, Discount on Notes Receivable, LIFO Reserve, and certain investment accounts.
+Other examples of contra accounts include Allowance for Doubtful Accounts, Accumulated Depreciation, Discount on Notes Payable, Bond Issue Costs, Discount on Notes Receivable, LIFO Reserve, and certain investment accounts.